spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines/private-api-was-extended.md

 For more information about module APIs, see [Definition of Module API](/docs/scos/dev/architecture/module-api/definition-of-module-api.html).

-## Code that causes an upgradability error: Example 1
+## Code that causes an upgradability error: Extending a private API form class

-For example, updating or reusing the private api for a form class can lead to breaking backward compatibility after Spryker update.

 `CustomerAccessForm` extends `Spryker\Zed\CustomerAccessGui\Communication\Form\CustomerAccessForm`.
 It is a private API.